On the existence of a conformal and an absolutely continuous invariant measure for transcendental entire maps: Introduction

-In~\cite{MU10}, the authors give a complete description of the thermodynamic formalism for a very general class of hyperbolic meromorphic maps of finite order, satisfying some additional properties, and for a class of \emph{tame } potentials.

-In this paper, for a given hyperbolic transcendental entire map we study a class of potentials and we prove that for a particular entire transcendental map the class of potentials is different from the ones studied in~\cite{MU10}.
-Indeed, this class of potentials have an intersection with the class of potentials studied in~\cite{MU10}, but the difference is not empty.
-Compare~\S~$2$.

-Most of difficulties when dealing with transcendental entire functions are two fold, firstly the set where the interesting dynamics is concentrated, namely the Julia set is never compact, secondly the system restricted to the Julia set is not Markov, so unfortunately the symbolic spaces we need to model Julia sets of these maps fall out of the framework developed by Sarig in~\cite{Sa99} and Mauldin-Urba\'nski~\cite{MU01}, who developed the thermodynamic formalism for topologically mixing Markov shift spaces with infinitely many symbols.
+When we deal with transcendental entire function, some difficulties arise in the study of the thermodynamic formalism, on the one hand the Julia set is never compact, so problems of convergence appear and the standard arguments such as Schauder-Tychonoff Fixed Point Theorem can not be applied.
+On the other hand, the dynamics restricted to the Julia set is not Markov, so unfortunately the symbolic spaces we need to model Julia sets of these maps fall out of the framework developed by Sarig in~\cite{Sa99} and Mauldin-Urba\'nski~\cite{MU01}, who developed the thermodynamic formalism for topologically mixing Markov shift spaces with infinitely many symbols.

-We study the shift map acting on some non-compact and invariant subset of the full shift space with a countably infinite number of symbols, equipped with a metric which is not necessarily equivalent to the natural shift metric, and for a weakly H\"older continuous potentials we prove the existence of a conformal and absolutely continuous invariant probability measure.
-Our approach is to use an approximation argument as stated in~\cite{UZ03}, \cite{UZ04}, \cite{DU91}, we consider restrictions of the map to subsets of the Julia set that can be encoded by a full shift on $2N+1$ symbols, with $N$ as large as desired, since the space is compact and Markov a conformal measure $\nu_N$ exists.
-The next step is to show that the sequence $\{\nu_N\}_N$ is tight and therefore this sequence has an accumulation point $\nu$.
-Then, we prove that this measure $\nu$ is a conformal measure for the original map.
+In the present work, we highlight a class of transcendental entire maps (See Defintion in~\S~\ref{Transcendental dynamics}) that includes the exponential family, and we prove that there is a hyperbolic transcendental entire map, which generates a large class of potentials for which the existence of a conformal measure is guaranteed.
+The main novelty in this paper is the identification of a class of potentials which is different from the ones studied earlier in the literature by, for example, Mayer and Urba\'nski \cite{MU10} in the study of the thermodynamic formalism (see~Theorem~\ref{t:main}).